What is Retinal Detachment (RD)?

 • A shadow, curtain, or dark patch moving across your vision

-• Sudden blurring or distortion of vision
+• Sudden blurring, distortion of vision and discomfort in the eyes.

 These symptoms can appear in one or both eyes.
 Do not wait for them to go away and timely diagnosis and treatment can make all the difference.